 The most common type of distribution is by doing an e-mail sendout.
 In today’s technology, e-mail services are more complex, and it is likely that your company have security rules to prevent spam, phishing and forgery attacks.
 These security rules are set up to keep your company e-mail and data safe from unwanted traffic.

-Netigate provides e-mail sendouts through the survey platform, and these security rules could cause e-mails sent from our systems to be incorrectly categorized as spam and end up in the recipients spam-folder, or even get blocked completely.
+Netigate provides e-mail sendouts through the survey platform, and these security rules could cause e-mails sent from our systems to be incorrectly categorised as spam and end up in the recipients’ spam-folder, or even get blocked completely.
 This is of course something that you want to avoid.
 We have ongoing controls and checkups to guarantee our mail servers are flawless and not blacklisted or flagged as spam but unfortunately this does not guarantee the success of e-mails sent from our platform.
-Due to the complexity and individual levels of security in different organizations there are a couple of things we recommend you to do before you start sending e-mail surveys.
+Due to the complexity and individual levels of security in different organisations there are a couple of things we recommend you do before you start sending e-mail surveys.

 In this SPF-record you should add the Netgate domain (depending on which server your account is on):

 Swedish server: _spf.netigate.se